EW corrections and Heavy Boson Radiation at a high-energy muon collider: Direct production at muon colliders: theoretical framework

-In this work we want to study the phenomenology of EW corrections at muon colliders for hard scattering processes at high energies, {\it i.e.}, for the direct production mechanism. \footnote{The calculation of EW corrections for the direct production of multi-boson final states has been performed also in Ref.~\cite{Bredt:2022dmm}} Unless a very high final-state multiplicity is chosen, in the SM for both 3 and 10 TeV collisions the two scales $m(F)$ and $S$ are very well separated, with $m(F)\ll S$.
+In this work we want to study the phenomenology of EW corrections at muon colliders for hard scattering processes at high energies, {\it i.e.}, for the direct production mechanism. \footnote{The calculation of EW corrections for the direct production of multi-boson final states has also been performed in the {\WZ} framework \cite{Kilian:2007gr} in Ref.~\cite{Bredt:2022dmm}.} In particular, we consider final states with massive particles only.
+It is important to notice that unless a very high final-state multiplicity is chosen, in the SM for both 3 and 10 TeV collisions the two scales $m(F)$ and $S$ are very well separated, with $m(F)\ll S$.
 Thus, also when NLO EW corrections are taken into account, the two classes of processes (direct production and VBF) can be studied independently.
-In order to do so, unless differently specified, in all the results of the paper we apply the following cut on the final state $F$: \beq m(F)\ge 0.8\, \sqrt{S}\,, \eeq which means that at least 80\% of the collider energy is carried away by the final state $F$.
+In order to do so, unless differently specified, in all the results of the paper we apply the following cut on the invariant mass of the final state $F$: \beq m(F)\ge 0.8\, \sqrt{S}\,, \eeq which means that at least 80\% of the collider energy is carried away by the final state $F$.
 This cut has important consequences on the set-up of our calculation.
 In particular, the VBF contribution is completely negligible and we can safely focus on the direct-production mode.
 As a consequence, the only relevant PDFs for our calculations are those of the muon in the muon, $\Gamma_{\mu^-/\mu^-}$, and of the antimuon in the anti muon, $\Gamma_{\mu^+/\mu^+}$.
 As can be easily seen in Refs.~\cite{Han:2020uid,Han:2021kes,Garosi:2023bvq}, when 3 or 10 TeV collisions are considered any luminosity different than $\Gamma_{\mu^+/\mu^+}\ast\Gamma_{\mu^-/\mu^-}$ is strongly suppressed, being several orders of magnitude smaller than $\Gamma_{\mu^+/\mu^+}\ast\Gamma_{\mu^-/\mu^-}$.
 The choice of the parameterisation of the quantities $\Gamma_{\mu^\pm/\mu^\pm}$ deserves a detailed discussion and we postpone it to Appendix~\ref{sec:isr}, while we continue on the description of the calculation set-up.